sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/verified-sources/rest_api/basic.md

 ```
 This would use `Bearer` auth as defined in the `client` for `resource-using-bearer-auth` and `Http Basic` auth for `my-resource-with-special-auth`.

-You can also pass additional resource parameters that will be used to configure the dlt resource.
-See [dlt resource API reference](../../../api_reference/dlt/extract/decorators#resource) for more details.
+You can also pass additional resource parameters that will be used to configure the data_load_tool resource.
+See [data_load_tool resource API reference](../../../api_reference/data_load_tool/extract/decorators#resource) for more details.

 ### Endpoint configuration